demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 We are going to leverage the IBM-MQ's developers edition [docker image](https://hub.docker.com/r/ibmcom/mq/) for the local development.

 The steps for running it are as follows.
-These steps assuming that you have docker installed in your machine.
+These steps assumes that you have docker installed in your machine.

 ```bash
 # Pulling the latest Docker image